kongware/scriptum/README.md

 * expressions in weak head normal form

 If you wonder what the latter could be possibly good for, it enables proper lazy evaluation.

+## Representation of Types

+The type validator operates at runtime and thus can represent types as first class `String`s, which allows some beneficial operations as we will see later on.
+As I have already mentioned only function types have to be explicitly annotated.
+Here is a simple function type:

+    "Number => String"

+This is just a string, that is to say we can assign it to a variable, pass it around or manipulate it with Javascript's string operations.

 ## To be continued...